Data Manager introduction

 Overview

 Data Manager shows the data to users who can review and modify the data to ensure that any issues are fixed.
-Once the data is clean, it can be approved in Data Manager for further processing.
+Once the data is clean, it can be approved in the Data Manager for further processing.

 All approved rows are picked up from the Data Manager’s storage by another CloverDX job.
 As before, this step can be automated and performed based on a schedule or variety of triggers.